dylanized/mixport/README.md

 # Mixport

-A command line tool for exporting data from Mixpanel. (work in progress)
+A command line tool for exporting Mixpanel profile data

 ## Basic Use